ytorg/Yotter/README.md

 8. [env] Run the application.
     - `flask run`
-    > You can optionally use `flask run --host 0.0.0.0` so you can use Parasitter from other devices from the same network using the host device's IP address and port. ¡Test it from a smartphone!
+    > You can optionally use `flask run --host 0.0.0.0` so you can use Yotter from other devices from the same network using the host device's IP address and port. ¡Test it from a smartphone!

 9. Go to "http://localhost:5000/" and enjoy.